 The call for IRT volunteers should clearly identify the needed areas of expertise, the scope and approximate time frame of the work, the roles of IRT participants, and the value the group is expected to bring.

 The call for IRT volunteers should at a minimum be sent to all members of the PDP working group that was responsible for developing the policy recommendations.
-However, if deemed desirable in order to attract additional volunteers or ensure broad participation, the call for volunteers may also reach beyond the working group members.
+The call for volunteers may need to reach beyond the working group members to ensure broad participation by parties directly impacted by the implementation and parties with specialized expertise needed for implementation.
 In some cases, additional outreach at the start or at a later stage of the IRT may be necessary to ensure that appropriate expertise is available and that directly affected parties are involved in the IRT.

-Where there is a lag in time between the PDP WG’s adoption of Consensus Policy recommendations and the launch of an IRT, staff efforts to recruit IRT members should include components to support education and awareness.
+Where there is a lag in time between the PDP WG’s adoption of Consensus Policy recommendations and the launch of an IRT, staff and community efforts to recruit IRT members should include components to support education and awareness.
 Staff should also keep the larger community and the GNSO Council up to date on the status of convening the IRT.

 The GNSO Council is expected to designate a GNSO Council liaison to each IRT to ensure a direct link to the GNSO Council if/when needed.

 Where there are stakeholder groups who are identified as being significantly impacted by the policy implementation, recruitment activities should seek to enhance awareness of the effort and the opportunity to participate in the IRT among these groups.
-To the extent feasible, composition of the IRT should be balanced among stakeholder groups.
+To the extent feasible and applicable, composition of the IRT should be balanced among stakeholder groups.

 IRT Operating Principles